a11yproject/a11yproject.com/src/posts/2020-10-02-introduction-to-WAI.md

 ## Summary

 WAI was created by the [W3C](https://www.w3.org/Consortium/) as an effort to improve accessibility on the web.
 They develop accessibility standards and offer implementation guidance.
-WAI is made up of several working groups and special interest groups working together for a common goal: improving accessibility.
+WAI is made up of several working groups and special interest groups working together for a common goal: improving accessibility on the web for people with disabilities.